Connecticut has a reputation for wealth and pretension.

 15) Danbury Museum & Historical Society

-Road trips just aren’t road trips without a few historic stops.
+Road trips don’t make the list of the best places to road trip from NYC without a few historic stops.

 You can do it all in one stop at this museum consisting of five historic buildings.